Fall Phantasm 2025

 A: No. All attendees must park at Ojibwa Casino unless you have a handicap pass, VIP pass, are a vendor, performer, volunteer, or are camping.
 Free shuttles will be running from the Casino to Lakenenland from 2:45-11:30pm.

-A: Follow the signs to park in the designated area at Ojibwa Casino.
-We have two shuttles that will be running at regular intervals from 2:45-11:30pm.
+A: Using the Phantasm shuttles is easy and free!
+Follow the signs to park in the designated area at Ojibwa Casino.
+We have two shuttles that will be running continuously before, during, and after the event.
+Check back for exact run times.
 It is about a 7 minute shuttle ride between locations.
 Dogs, luggage, and strollers are welcomed on the shuttle.

 A: Yes!
 We will have food trucks on site, but you are also welcome to bring your own food & drink.